scooter99boston/bbu-gf/docs/gf_controlled/governing_body_policies.md

     a.
 Have at least one and MAY have up to three chairpersons, either appointed by the Bedrock Consortium BoD or elected by their members.

     b.
-Have at least five members, including the chairperson(s).
+Have at least three members, including the chairperson(s).

     c.
 State any other specific membership requirements in its charter.